JordanSimYJ/techxperience/website/Lab-2.md

     ```
     how many days of leave am i entitled to?
     ```
     ```
     can i work from home 3 times a week?
     ```
     ```
     does the company provide any assistance on loan repayments?
     ```
-    ```
-    can i update my address?

-    ```
-    Notice that you get a generic answer when asking to update the address.
-You will see in the next lab how you can connect it to Employee Address Agent from Lab 1 to actually update the address for you.
+    Notice that you get a generic answers based on policy for all employees.
+You will see in the next lab how you can connect it to Employee Address Agent and Leave Management Agent from Lab 1 to do tasks for you.

 **Congratulations!
 You've built your RAG Agent.**